Looking for Help With Trademarks in Plano, Texas?

 Finding a Trademark Lawyer in Plano, Texas

-You’re probably here seeking a trademark attorney … well, I’m Steven Thrasher and I’ve been a practicing trademark attorney since 1996.
-And, in that time, I’ve helped hundreds of business owners and entrepreneurs (who I call “Game Changers”) transform their brands into assets that generate funding, help the business (and the owners) gain influence and attention, and earn revenue while escaping the competitive pressures of commodity businesses.
+ably here seeking a patent attorney … well, I’m Steven Thrasher and I’ve been in patent law since 1996.
+And, in that time, I’ve helped hundreds of business owners and entrepreneurs (who I call “Game Changers”) transform their ideas and inventions into patented assets that generate funding, help the business (and the owners) gain influence and attention, and earn revenue while escaping the competitive pressures of commodity businesses.
 Some of my clients have been on television shows like Ellen, Steve Harvey, C NN, Fox News, Fox Business, Shark Tank, and dozens of other programs.
 I would love to add you to our tribe of happy clients.

-In additional to trademark applications, I solve problems related to copyrights and copyright law, web-domain registrations, and intellectual property portfolio development including patent registrations.
+In additional to provisional and non-provisional (utility) patnet applications, I solve problems related to trademark, copyrights and copyright law, web-domain registrations, and general intellectual property portfolio development.
 Also, I coach businesses about their basic needs including incorporations (including LLCs), contractor agreements, non-disclosure agreements (NDAs), and where to go to get reputable and reliable website development, design work, branding, copywriting, financiang and insurance.

 In service to the community, my firm (Thrasher Associates) has been active in the North Texas Technology Business Counsel, Tech Wildcatters, and regularly networks with the North Texas Angle Network and Baylor Angel Network (among other angel investor organizations).